kaiyoo/AI-agent-Azul-Game-Competition/readme.md

 # AZUL game AI-agent competition
-COMP90054 (AI planning for Autonomy) In-class competition: Creating AI agents for Azul game
+COMP90054 (AI planning for Autonomy) In-class competition: Creating AI agents for Azul game.

-Project information is in [project-info.md](https://github.com/kaiyoo/AI-azul/blob/master/project-info.md)

 ## [1] Overview
 This project was done as the final project of a subject (COMP90054 - AI planning for autonomy).